jenkinsci/influxdb-plugin/doc/influxdb_v2_integration.md

 # InfluxDB v2 Integration

-The current plugin version uses InfluxDB v1.x authentication semantics (user name and password, and a database), while v2 is using API token, bucket, and organization to regulate the access to the data.

-The current Jenkins InfluxDB Target configuration requires the following:
+There are two options to authenticate and connect with an InfluxDB v2 target
+## Directly with user name and password
+This method is convenient, but not scalable if many clients access the same InfluxDB instance.
+- Create a Jenkins Credential with username and password.
+- Create the same name username and password in InfluxDB with the appropriate privileges to access the target organization and bucket.
+- Configure the InfluxDB v2 target using the Jenkins Credential, organization, bucket and data retention policy values.

+## Indirectly, through a Telegraf plugins
+Consider using Telegraf plugins to ingest metrics.
+They have the distinct advantage to process the stream of metrics emited by potentially numerous clients before they reach the data store.

+They create a pipeline that could authenticate clients, aggregate and filter metrics, add new or remove existing tags, split a stream and other advanced operations to optimize the ingestion, querying and management of data in InfluxDB.

+Telegraf plugins act also as a buffer and decouple the clients from the InfluxDB data store.
+This in turn could improve the HA, scalability and operational capabilities of InfluxDB service.

-- A Jenkins Credential with username and password, instead of a Secret Text that would better store the ImfluxDB v2 token.
+- Create a Jenkins Credential with username and password.
-- InfluxDB v2 settings: bucket, org, and a secret.
-If the org is not specified the plugin creates an InfluxDB v1 client.
+- Create InfluxDB API token with the appropriatee organization and bucket privileges.
+- Configure the InfluxDB v2 target using the Jenkins Credential, organization, bucket and data retention policy values.
+The oganization, bucker and retention policy are not used in this case.
-- Performs HTTP Basic authentication with the provided username and password credentials.
-The password is significant but the username is not which the Basic authentication scheme used by InfluxDB v2 client, which results in an authentication failure.
+- Configure input `http_listener_v2` plugin for HTTP Basic authentication with the password of the Jenkins Credential.
+The password is significant but the username is not and it should be commented out.
+See the example below.

-The solution is to use InfluxDB Telegraf http listener that serves as a proxy between the influxdb_plugin and InfluxDB v2 instance.
-The listener can authenticate the influxdb_plugin client using only the password with a Basic schema, and stream the metrics to InfluxDB v2 with the help of influxdb_v2 output plugin, that in turn could perform filtering on the measurements and tags.

-## Reference
+- Configure output `influxdb_v2` plugin to connect to the appropriate InfluxDB v2 instance using url, API token, organization, and bucket settings.
+Use `namepass` setting to accept only certain measurements and filter out the rest.

+# References
 1. Telegraf: https://docs.influxdata.com/telegraf/v1.20/
 2. Metrics filtering: https://docs.influxdata.com/telegraf/v1.20/administration/configuration/#metric-filtering
 2. A ticket that tracks the work to use API token for InfluxDB v2 authentication:  https://issues.jenkins.io/browse/JENKINS-65830

-## Workaround'
-With the help of Telegraf input and output plugins it is possible to bridge this gap in version inconsistencies.

-1. Create a username and password Credential in Jenkins.
-   The username is not significant and disregarded by the InfluxDB v2 client, while the password is, and it used by the Telegraf http_listener_v2 listener to authenticate the influxdb_plugin client.
+# Example of Telegraf plugins configuration

-2. Create a Telegraf `http_listener_v2` listener for influxdb_plugin API `/api/v2/write` calls using HTTP Basic authentication.
+1. Create a Telegraf `http_listener_v2` listener for influxdb_plugin API `/api/v2/write` calls using HTTP Basic authentication.
 Enable HTTPS if desired.
 ```
 [[inputs.http_listener_v2]]
   ## Address and port to host HTTP listener on